Healthcare Master's: Guide for Indian Students

 Kent’s MSc Global Healthcare Management is designed to welcome both experienced professionals and career changers.
 Whether you come from a healthcare background or another discipline, demonstrating your interest in leadership and management can make your application stand out.

-English language requirements: IELTS & alternatives
+English language requirements (IELTS & alternatives)

 Strong communication skills are essential for success in healthcare leadership, which is why English language proficiency is a key requirement for international applicants.
-Most universities set their entry standards clearly, and students should be prepared to meet the healthcare management IELTS UK requirement.

-Typically, a score of IELTS 6.0 overall, with no section below 5.5, is expected for admission to a master’s programme in healthcare management.
+Typically, a score of IELTS 6.0 overall, with no section below 5.5, is expected for admission to a Master’s programme in healthcare management.
 This ensures students can engage fully with lectures, case studies, and collaborative projects.

 For applicants who may not have IELTS, there are alternative routes.
 Universities, including Kent, also accept equivalent qualifications such as TOEFL iBT or PTE Academic, which are recognised worldwide.
 These provide flexibility if you prefer or have already taken a different test.